mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 a certificate – or forging one.
 Skill level 0 is quite sufficient to satisfy the needs of this course.

-Civilian smallarms include handguns such as semi- automatic pistols and revolvers, shotguns, semi- automatic rifles and carbines.
+Civilian smallarms include handguns such as semi-automatic pistols and revolvers, shotguns, semi-automatic rifles and carbines.
 Light personal armour including mesh and cloth are also within this category.

 Category 2 is generally considered the ‘polite preparation’ level in most localities.
 That is to say,